Nadihat/Repeater-Divination/README.md

 August 1, 2025: Added 2Astrology.py, which contains Transits.
 5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc) 6Astrology.py includes Ceres, Juno, Vesta...
-Eris, Makemake, Gonggong etc.
+Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.

 The Tarot file is GPL3, and since all the other files were derived from it, they're too.